Dwarf Essex Rape Seed

 Rapeseed is a cool season annual that is very adaptable to different soil types and climates.
 It prefers a well-drained, loamy soil, but it can grow almost anywhere.
 It does not do well with soils that do not drain or flood.
-A neutral pH is preferred, 6 to 7.
+A neutral pH between 5.5 and 8.3 is preferred.
 Rapeseed responds very well to nitrogen, and it may require two applications if it is planted alone.
 If planted with legumes, a single application of nitrogen can be applied at planting.

 The best planting time for forage rapeseed is August (for northern climates) through October (for southern climates).
 Ideally, there would be 8 weeks for establishment before frosts begin.
 Germination is best when the soil temperatures are 65 to 70 degrees F. A smooth, firm surface is best before broadcasting the seed.
 If no-till planting, it’s best to kill the existing vegetation a few weeks prior to planting.
 This will eliminate competition from weeds and ensure the best seed to soil contact.
 In the south, it can also be planted in the spring as long as the soil temperature is warm.
 When planted in the spring, it flowers in 128 days on average, and the bright yellow blooms are excellent for pollinators.